-The first part of the Classical Guitar book is intended for my second-year students.
-As a continuation of the beginning book, the guitar literature in this section of the book moves from the relatively simple arpeggio patterns presented in the first book to more advanced technique.
-This includes two-and three-part literature, using rest stroke and free stroke, slurs, grace notes, harmonics, and playing out of first position.
-This second-year section of the book presents Lagrima or Adelita, by Francisco Tárrega, as an end-of-the year final, but you can choose whatever piece suits you.
-Note that in all technical areas, there are multiple pieces or studies to choose from.
+The first part of the Classical Guitar book (pp. 6-18) is intended for my second-year students.
+As a continuation of the beginning book, the repertoire in this section moves from the relatively simple arpeggio patterns presented in the beginning book to more advanced technique.
+This includes learning two-and three-part literature (melody, bass and pedal), using and combining rest stroke and free stroke, slurs, grace notes, harmonics, and playing out of first position.
+This section concludes with Lagrima or Adelita, by Francisco Tárrega, which I use as an end-of-the year final.
+Note that in all technical areas in all levels of the book, there are multiple pieces and studies to choose from.
 It is not intended that all the pieces be played.
 One or two works just fine.

 The third and fourth-year material begins on page 19.
-Here, there are more advanced studies and repertoire which emphasizes some of the same techniques the second- year students will be working on, but obviously, taking it a step further.
+Here, there are more advanced studies and repertoire which emphasizes the same techniques as the second-year section, but obviously taking it a step further.
 Again, in each technical area, there are a variety of pieces to choose from.
-This includes a collection of Fernando Sor Studies on page 45, which may be used for technical support or for concert repertoire.
-Finally, beginning on page 57, there is additional repertoire for the more advanced fourth-year)student.
+There is also a collection of Fernando Sor Studies on page 45, which may be used for technical support or for concert repertoire.
+Finally, beginning on page 57, there is more advanced repertoire for the fourth-year student.

 Restrictions of Use

-Below is a pdf of the entire Advanced Book Classical Guitar Book.
-You have permission to print out and distribute this curriculum to your students as hard copies only.
-Do not distribute or post this curriculum in digital form.
-Additionally, when distributing this curriculum to your students, you are strictly forbidden from receiving compensation in any form or context.
-Bottom line, do not sell this curriculum!
+Below is a pdf of the Advanced Classical Book for you to download for free.
+You have permission to distribute this book to your students as digital or hard copies.
+However, you are strictly forbidden from receiving compensation in any form or context for this book or any other material on this website.
 Thank you.